 Our portfolio is led by the development of tenapanor, a first-in-class inhibitor of NHE3.
-In our cardiorenal pipeline, tenapanor is being evaluated in a second Phase 3 clinical trial, the PHREEDOM trial, for the treatment of hyperphosphatemia in patients with ESRD who are on dialysis, with topline results expected in the fourth quarter of 2019.
+In our cardiorenal pipeline, tenapanor is being evaluated in a Phase 3 clinical program, including the PHREEDOM trial, a second Phase 3 clinical trial evaluating tenapanor as a monotherapy treatment for hyperphosphatemia in patients with ESRD who are on dialysis, with topline results expected in the fourth quarter of 2019.
 This trial follows a successful first Phase 3 clinical trial completed in 2017, which achieved statistical significance for the primary endpoint.
 Tenapanor, if successfully developed and approved, would be the first therapy for phosphate management that is not a phosphate binder.
-We are also evaluating tenapanor in combination with phosphate binders in a Phase 3 clinical trial, the AMPLIFY trial, from which results are currently expected in the second half of 2019.
-If our AMPLIFY trial is successful, tenapanor would, if approved, be the first and only phosphate lowering therapy to be indicated as adjunctive therapy for use in combination with binders.
+Our tenapanor Phase 3 clinical program also includes, the AMPLIFY trial, a clinical trial evaluating tenapanor's efficacy in combination with phosphate binders, from which results are currently expected in the third quarter of 2019.
+If our AMPLIFY trial is successful, tenapanor would, if approved, be the first and only phosphate lowering therapy to be indicated for use with phosphate binders.

-We are also advancing a small molecule potassium secretagogue program, RDX013, for the potential treatment of hyperkalemia.
+We are also advancing our small molecule potassium secretagogue program, RDX013, for the potential treatment of hyperkalemia.
 Hyperkalemia is a common problem in patients with heart and kidney disease, particularly in patients taking common blood pressure medications known as RAAS inhibitors, which inhibit the renin-angiotensin-aldosterone system.
 We believe that RDX013 has the potential to lower elevated potassium with a much lower pill burden than potassium binders and may provide significant advantages as a stand-alone agent or also in combination with potassium binders.

-In addition to the development of tenapanor for the treatment of hyperphosphatemia for ESRD patients on dialysis, we have developed tenapanor for the treatment of patients with irritable bowel syndrome with constipation, or IBS-C. On September 12, 2018, we submitted a new drug application, or NDA, to the U.S. Food and Drug Administration, or FDA, for the treatment of patients with IBS-C and have been granted a target action date under the Prescription Drug User Fee Act, of September 12, 2019.
-The NDA submission was supported by a clinical package encompassing more than 3,100 patients and healthy volunteers who have participated in Ardelyx clinical trials and extensive clinical and preclinical data supporting the safety profile.
-The data include results from the completed IBS-C registration T3MPO-3.
-Both the T3MPO-1 and T3MPO-2, and a long-term safety extension trial, T3MPO-3.
+In addition to the development of tenapanor for the treatment of hyperphosphatemia for ESRD patients on dialysis, we have developed tenapanor for the treatment of patients with irritable bowel syndrome with constipation, or IBS-C. On September 12, 2018, we submitted a new drug application, or NDA, to the U.S. Food and Drug Administration, or FDA, for the treatment of patients with IBS-C and have been granted a target action date under the Prescription Drug User Fee Act of September 12, 2019.
+The NDA submission was supported by a clinical package encompassing more than 3,100 patients and healthy volunteers who have participated in our clinical trials and extensive clinical and preclinical data supporting the safety profile.
+The data include results from the completed IBS-C registration T3MPO program, which consisted of two Phase 3 trials, T3MPO-1 and T3MPO-2, and a long-term safety extension trial, T3MPO-3.
 Both the T3MPO-1 and T3MPO-2 trials achieved statistical significance for their primary endpoint and demonstrated that tenapanor had a durable effect on reducing constipation and abdominal pain for patients who experience IBS-C. The favorable safety profile of tenapanor, which has been shown across all clinical trials, was further supported by the completed T3MPO-3 study.